qojulia/QuantumCumulants.jl/docs/src/implementation.md

 he = heisenberg([a, a'*a], H)
 ```

 To add decay to the system, you can pass an additional list of operators corresponding to the collapse operators describing the respective decay.
-For example, `heisenberg(a, H, [a]; rates=[κ])` would derive the equations of a cavity that is also subject to decay at a rates `κ`.
+For example, `heisenberg(a, H, [a]; rates=[κ])` would derive the equations of a cavity that is also subject to decay at a rate `κ`.
+Note that quantum noise is neglected, however (see the [theory section](@ref theory)).

 The equations resulting from the call to [`heisenberg`](@ref) are stored as an instance of [`HeisenbergEquation`](@ref), which stores the left-hand-side and the right-hand-side of the equations together with additional information such as the system Hamiltonian.